bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 rules shipped with the Bazel
 binary._

-_In the Xcode world, configuration is defined within Xcode projects and proprietary xcconfigs.
-In Bazel it's easy to establish norms, enforce consistency with abstractions like `objc_library`, and refactor_
+_In the Xcode world, configuration is defined by Xcode projects and proprietary xcconfig.
+In Bazel it's easy to establish conventions and enforce consistency with abstractions like `objc_library`, and refactor_

 ### Aspects